KeithMarex/VvE-APP/README.md

-## Install
+## Installing dependencies

 Execute in 3 directories
 `npm install`

+## Running the applications

-Serving the web application and app
+Serving the web application
 `ng serve`

+Serving the mobile application
+`ns run android` or `ns preview`

 Serving the api
-`npm start`
+`npm run start`

+## Building the applications

 Building the web application
 `ng build --prod`

-Building the app
+Building the mobile application
 `We don't know yet`

+Building the api
+`Compling typescript to javascript`

 ## How to use

-The api documentation is found when the api is running under the uri `/api-docs`.
+The api documentation is found when the api is running under `http://localhost:3000/api-docs`.
+Documentation is added in the documentation folder within yaml files.
+Using `npm run docu` wil process the yaml files and generate the json located in util/swagger.json.
+This file is hosted when navigation to `/api-docs`.

 The web application wil be working just like a website when application is build.
 The app needs to be build with nativescript and will output the needed file for android/ios.